ezodude/kube-guard/README.md

 Once cloned, please navigate to the project's root directory.

+## Finding a subject's privelages (roles)

+- You can search for more than one `subject` at once.

+- You can retrieve results as `JSON` or `YAML`.

+- You can use a RegExp to enable a wild card search.

+- All listed privelages are ordered by `subject` alphabetically.

 ## Minikube

 Kube Guard assumes you have `MiniKube` installed locally and bootstrapped with users and roles.